thomas-huet/aleth/README.md

 ## Spaced repetition algorithm

-If you know the answer, the interval is multiplied by `K`, if not it is divided by `K`.
+If you know the answer, the interval is multiplied by `K`, if not it is divided by `K²`.
 Currently `K = 2`.